nsherry4/Peakaboo/Documentation/github-manual/manual.md

 You can import new plugins to Peakaboo in three ways.

-  - Import Plugins Button
+  - Add Plugins Button
-    Clicking the `image Import Plugins` button will open up a file browser so that you may select the plugin archive that you wish to import.
+    Clicking the ![add] `Add Plugins` button will open up a file browser so that you may select the plugin archive that you wish to import.